There are five main factors that impact the cost of getting a divorce for couples.

 To what degree are you and your spouse willing to compromise?

 3. How Much is a Divorce?
 It Depends on The Divorce Option and/or Divorce Professional You Choose

 The third factor that will contribute to the overall cost to divorce is the method and/or divorce professional you choose.

-For example, in 2021, a do-it-yourself or DIY online divorce service can range from $300 to $1,800 per couple (not including court costs) while the total cost of a divorce using mediation can range from $7,000 to $10,000 (including court costs.)
+For example, a do-it-yourself or DIY online divorce service can range from $300 to $1,800 per couple (not including court costs) while the total cost of a divorce using mediation can range from $7,000 to $10,000 per couple.

 You also need to think about other issues because not all methods will get you the result you want and some of the options may not be viable for your situation.

 How comfortable are you with ambiguity in your final agreement?

 Do you want a thorough agreement that clearly spells out in great detail everything you agreed upon with respect to child support, child custody and parenting time, dividing marital property and debts, alimony (spousal support / spousal maintenance), etc. to ensure to the best of your ability that you won't need to return to court in the future?

 Or are you comfortable with a basic agreement that may leave some items open to interpretation and possibly making a return to court in the future necessary (and at an additional expense)?

 To what level do you want/need an agreement that is customized to your unique situation or the unique needs of your children?

 For example, if you or your spouse lives or works in a different state or one of you travels frequently for your job, a basic parenting plan just won’t do.

 On the other hand, if you both intend to live down the street from each other, don’t travel for work and will share in the care of your children equally, a basic child custody agreement may be sufficient.

 How much control do you want over your divorce settlement agreement?